 FIREWORKS IN A JAR VARIATIONS

-Mix several colors in one jar or use one jar per color!
-You can have the kids experiment with cold water too and observe any changes to the fireworks.
+>>> Mix several colors in one jar, or use one jar per color!
+You can also have the kids experiment with cold water and observe any changes to the fireworks.

-You can also add another element to this activity with Alka Seltzer style tablets and turn it into a homemade lava lamp seen here.
+>>> You can also add another element to this activity with Alka Seltzer-style tablets and turn them into a homemade lava lamp seen here.

 Liquids can have different weights or densities because of their molecular structure.
-Water is heavier than oil so it sinks because it is made up of a different amount of molecules.
+Water is heavier than oil, so it sinks because it is made up of a different amount of molecules.

-Food coloring (the easy to find kind from the grocery store is water based) dissolves in water but not in oil.
+Food coloring (the easy-to-find kind from the grocery store is water-based) dissolves in water but not in oil.
 This is how the drops and oil remain separated in the container.
 As you pour the container of oil and colored droplets into the jar of oil, the colored drops will begin to sink because they are heavier than the oil.
 Once they reach the water in the jar, they start to dissolve in the water, and this makes the fireworks in a jar.

 Fun Fact: Adding the food coloring to the oil, slows down the water and food coloring mixing!